-All applicants must complete an online application and submit a printed copy with your application.
+All applicants must complete an online application.
 Online applications are available at https://covn.empower-xl.com.
 If you need assistance with your application please call the school you are applying to for assistance.
+If you have healthcare certificates or military experience, please provide a copy of the certificate or DD214 for military experience with your application packet.